Design2Production/scoop-dev/docs/surevision.md

     3. Right-Click on **Windows Powershell*** and select **"Run As Administrator"**
     4. Click on **Yes** when asked for permission

-2. If Updating an existing machine:
+2. If Updating an existing machine (Note: this will be automated in a future version of the installation script)

     1. Remove the old start batch file which was previously located in the desktop folder
     <pre> rm <b>pathToDesktop</b>/start.cmd </pre>